 Some disadvantages of upward communication are:

-• Delay: Sometimes, front line employees hesitate to let managers know of a problem because doing so means acceptance of failure.
-Hence, delays may take place to decide whether to inform top management or to try to solve the problem themselves.
+- Delay: Sometimes, front line employees hesitate to let managers know of a problem because doing so means acceptance of failure.
+Hence, delays may take place when employees decide whether or not to inform top management or to try to solve the problem themselves.

 Examples of Upward Communication